 Should I buy a cheap phono preamp?

-BUT – that use case does not reflect most vinyl lovers.
-If you DO care about the sonic results, if you love the high resolution performance of vinyl, cheap phono preamps are a terrible option.
-They tend to sound coarse, grainy, noisy, thin, unrefined, veiled, lack dynamics and possess narrow soundstages and poor imaging.
-People even slightly bothered by this really should reconsider a cheap phono preamp purchase.
+That use case does not reflect most vinyl lovers, however.
+For those who DO care about the sonic results and love the high-resolution performance of vinyl, cheap phono preamps are a terrible option.
+They sound coarse, grainy, noisy, thin, unrefined, veiled, lack dynamics and possess narrow soundstages and poor imaging.
+People worried about this really should reconsider a cheap phono preamp purchase.

 What constitutes ‘cheap’?
 For me, anything under $300 is not worth buying, unless you literally cannot save up for anything better, or it’s for background music use only.
 Spending $500 – $1000 brings improved performance, but should be approached with caution.
 Between $1K and $3K, things improve significantly and over $3K there is potential to acheive really excellent perforce, especially when looking at pre-owned gear.

-When buying new, avoid anything with Prolink, Beringer, Pyle, etc on it, unless you want a steaming pyle of sh… sorry!
+When buying new, avoid anything with Prolink, Beringer, Pyle, etc on it, unless you want a steaming ‘pyle’ of sh…!
 Pre-owned equipment is a different story. $1500 will buy you a $7000 Accuphase AD-290 phono module, below.
 You’ll still need a rather more expensive Accuphase preamplifier to run it in, however, but you get the idea.

 Accuphase AD-290